kotamine/piecemealR/docs/02-Essentials.md

 ## [1] "c1"   "c2"   "c3"   "num"  "fac1" "logi" "fac2"
 ```

-Subsetting a data frame is similar to subsetting a matrix, but there are a few additional methods.
+Extracting elements from a data frame is similar to extracting from a matrix, but there are a few additional methods.

 ```r
 mydf1[1,]   # row = 1 and all columns